Operation Coburg: Opposing forces

 On 24 January 1968, 1 ATF headquarters under the command of Brigadier Ron Hughes inserted by air into their new area of operations, between Bien Hoa and Long Khanh provinces east of Bien Hoa, approximately 55 km from Nui Dat.
 Initially the force would consist of two battalions—2nd Battalion, Royal Australian Regiment with Victor Company Royal New Zealand Infantry Regiment (RNZIR) and 7 RAR—with armour from A Squadron, 3rd Cavalry Regiment, 105 mm M2A2 Howitzers from 106th Battery and 108th Battery, 4th Field Regiment, Royal Australian Artillery, 161st Royal New Zealand Artillery as well as aviation assets in support; while later elements of 3 RAR including Whisky Company RNZIR, would also be committed.
 Coincidentally they would be operating in the same area that 1 RAR had fought in as part of the US 173rd Airborne Brigade in November 1965.
 On that occasion 1 RAR had encountered heavy resistance in a series of bunker systems protecting key VC supply lines at Gang Toi.
 This time 1 ATF would establish itself astride the PAVN/VC lines of communication in the expectation of provoking an aggressive response.
 Within days the Australians would establish a fire support base in order to deny the PAVN/VC access to suitable sites for launching 122 mm rocket attacks on the important allied bases and installations in the Long Binh–Bien Hoa complex, including Bien Hoa Air Base and the large Long Binh Logistics Depot.

 As part of the plan to protect these bases a combined US-Australian force would establish a screen to interdict movement along the northern approaches to Long Binh–Bien Hoa.
 1 ATF was subsequently allocated the north-eastern sector, into a new area of operations named AO Columbus.
 Only sparsely inhabited, AO Columbus was situated east of Long Binh between Highway 1 to the south, and the Song Dong Nai river to the north.
 Rectangular in shape, it measured 26 km from east to west and 17 km from north to south.
-The west of the AO was mainly covered in jungle, whilst grassland predominated in the east.
+The west of the AO was mainly covered in forest, whilst grassland predominated in the east.
 Meanwhile, Bien Hoa Air Base itself would be defended by the US 199th Light Infantry Brigade, occupying AO Uniontown to the west.
 Across the Song Dong Nai the US 101st Airborne Division occupied AO Manchester, while the South Vietnamese 18th Infantry Division defended its TAOR to the north-west.